haddadsim/learn-with-travis/README.md

 * [ ] [Step-by-step tutorial to build a modern JavaScript stack](https://github.com/verekia/js-stack-from-scratch)

   * [Part 08](https://github.com/verekia/js-stack-from-scratch/blob/master/tutorial/08-bootstrap-jss.md)
-    * There is a reported [issue](https://github.com/verekia/js-stack-from-scratch/issues/202) for the `react-jss` package.
+    * There is a reported [issue](https://github.com/verekia/js-stack-from-scratch/issues/243) while using the latest `react-jss` version and it is solved by importing JssProvider rather than SheetsRegistryProvider.
-    * Stick to the 5.3.0 version by running: `npm install react-jss@5.3.0` or `yarn add react-jss@5.3.0` to avoid the newer breaking updates.

   * [Part 09](https://github.com/verekia/js-stack-from-scratch/blob/master/tutorial/09-travis-coveralls-heroku.md)
     * Create a separate repository, it makes it easier to set up CI and to Deploy your app.